bariskayar/jenkinspipeline/README.md

 created to use for jenkins cd pipeline.

+pipeline script downloads repository,

-pipeline script download repository and check requested linux, apache, mysql, php versions.
+check requested linux, apache, mysql, php versions,

 if versions are ok then  it will be download main branch,